Lemelisk27/readme-generator/README.md

 # README Generator
 ![license badge](https://img.shields.io/badge/license-MIT-blue)
 ## Description
-This is a node JavaScript application that will create a README file based on user input.
+This is an application that uses node js to create a README file based on the user's input.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [Credits](#credits)
 - [License](#license)
 ## Installation
-In the console run: npm i
+npm i
 ## Usage
-In the console run: node index.js
+node index.js
 ![screenshot](assets/images/screenshot.png)
 ## Credits
 Zach Smith - [GitHub Profile](https://github.com/Lemelisk27)
 ## License
 This product is licensed under the MIT license.
 ## How to Contribute
-None at this time.
+None at this time
 ## Tests
 Test at your own risk.
 ## Questions